 Karen and me in our prairie dresses…about age 15

 My quilt was a “flower garden” quilt and the flower petals were made from the fabric scraps leftover from the clothes my mother and I made during my childhood.
 Of course, my mother insisted that I work on that quilt.
 Perhaps she thought the sewing would encourage me to talk with her while our heads were bent together over the emerging patchwork design.

 But I didn’t enjoy quilting.
 I didn’t have the patience for it and I was all thumbs and the stitches had to be so incredibly small!
 Usually, I would begin sewing, stick my finger with the needle and start bleeding on the quilt.
 Then, I would get relieved of my quilting duties for the day.

 When I was researching quilt history, one website said a quilt is a “cloth sandwich” with a top, usually decorated, a back, and filler in the middle.
 The word “quilt” comes from the Latin word, “culcita” meaning a stuffed sack.
 Quilts come in four basic types:

-* buy amoxicillin online next day delivery Plain or whole cloth…on these quilts the stitching makes the designs on the fabric.
+* click for more Plain or whole cloth…on these quilts the stitching makes the designs on the fabric.

 * ivermectin cream in hindi Tied quilts…made from whole pieces of fabric on both sides with batting in the center and yarn ties spaced evenly to hold the quilt together.